MRLintern/Real-Time_Data_Anomaly_Platform/README.md

 ### Introduction

 <br>
-Note: This is a personal project in which I have created a made-up-company.
+__Note__: This is a personal project in which I have created a made-up-company.
 <br />

 A start-up called AnomalousDex Inc., specialises in building personalised end-to-end data products